whosonfirst/go-cache/README.md

 # go-cache

-Go package for reading and writing Who's On First documents from a variety of sources.
+Go interface for caching things

 _This package replaces [go-whosonfirst-cache](https://github.com/whosonfirst/go-whosonfirst-cache) which will be retired soon._